kinguinltdhk/Kinguin-eCommerce-API/quickstart/Postback.md

 # How to

-Notifications urls can be configured for each store.
+Notification url can be configured for each store.

 Before enable **store postback notifications** you should verify you store (see store details in your Dashboard).

-**Please keep in mind that your every notifications url should be placed into the same host name as your store url.**
+**Please keep in mind that every notification url should be placed into the same host name as store url.**